 Good to know: We understand the importance of being well-prepared for an in-tray exercise.
 That’s why our team at GF provides practice in-tray assessments to help you hone your skills and feel confident on the day of the real assessment.

-Good to know: Practice assessment centre exercises and boost your confidence in advance of your PwC Career Focus day by preparing with our complete sample assessor marking guidelines and expert guidance to help ace your assessment centre tests.
+Good to know: Practice assessment centre exercises and boost your confidence in advance of your PwC Career Focus day by preparing with our complete sample assessor marking guidelines and expert guidance to help ace your PwC assessment centre exercises.

 The questions in this round will focus mostly on your resume, prior experiences, and general HR inquiries.
 This round also assesses your communication skills and behaviours.